Have you ever wondered if God hears your cries and wants to come close to offer you comfort and hope in your need? He does.

 “Come and see a man who told me everything I ever did!
 Could he possibly be the Messiah?”

 I too, like this woman have met Jesus, the one who knows everything I am and loves me anyway.
-And like this woman, I have also experienced his power to uncover my shame and free me from it’s hold by his lavish love.
+And like this woman, I have also experienced his power to uncover my shame and free me from guilt’s hold by his lavish love.
 I can without question tell you that Jesus longs to visit you where you are.
 He’s willing to meet you in your

 Rejection, and offer you a place in his forever family